KW0j/connectyourpro/README.md

 ## FAQ

-**The "Pro Controller" entry in Windows game controllers flashes like a Christmas tree.**
+**The "Pro Controller" entry in Windows game controllers shows random button clicks.**
 That's the *physical* controller — after activation it speaks a protocol Windows doesn't understand, so the built-in test panel shows garbage.
 Games use the virtual **Xbox 360 Controller** instead.
 Ignore the Pro Controller entry.